LokiLabs/microsoft-graph-docs/concepts/graph-explorer/graph-explorer-features-teams-app.md

 ![Screenshot of a sample request in Graph Explorer](./images/making-a-get-request-teams-app.png)

 ## Granted resource-specific consent
 The list of granted resource-specific consent allows you to understand what permissions have been granted to the app, and allows you to cross-reference with the permissions required for a request.
-To learn more about resource specific consent, view the [documentation](https://aka.ms/teams-rsc).
+To learn more about resource-specific consent, view the [documentation](https://aka.ms/teams-rsc).